-Develop an open end-effector payload for an open-architecture commercial robotic platform.
+Develop an open architecture protocol (IOP)-compliant end-effector payload for commercial EOD robot platforms.
 The payload module shall consist of bi-lateral dual-arm manipulators, which exhibit human-like articulation and strength.
-The arms shall be able to exert a combined lift force of 100 pounds.
-Each hand shall exert a maximum grip force up to 90 pounds and combine to exert a maximum torque of 10 pounds, for unscrewing container lids.
+The arms shall be able to exert a combined lift force of one-hundred (100) pounds.
+Each hand shall exert a maximum grip force up to ninety (90) pounds and combine to exert a maximum torque of ten (10) pounds, for unscrewing container lids.
 The robot arms shall have the ability to grasp, hold, and rotate an object with finesse.
-The appendages may use task-based or semiautonomous operation, but shall include provisions for full tele-operation by the robot operator.
-The payload shall utilize object compliance to minimize unintended damage to the hardware or the operating environment and provide operator feedback via visual ques and pseudo-haptics.
+The appendages may use task-based or semi-autonomous operation, but shall include provisions for full tele-operation by the robot operator.
+The payload shall utilize object compliance to minimize unintended damage to the hardware or the operating environment and provide operator feedback via visual cues.
 The module shall also integrate with the operator control unit (OCU) display for the selected commercial robotic platform, to include a graphic user interface to communicate end effector proximity to objects and forces exerted on appendages and the items being manipulated.
-The module shall weigh less than 150 pounds and utilize a payload mounting system, which allows for rapid mounting/dismounting from the robotic platform without the use of specialized tools.
-A trained two-person team shall be able to mount the payload in 20 minutes or less (threshold) with a goal of less than 10 minutes (objective).
+The module shall weigh less than ninety (90) pounds and utilize a payload mounting system that allows for rapid mounting/dismounting from the robotic platform without the use of specialized tools.
+A trained two-person team shall be able to mount the payload in twenty (20) minutes or less (threshold) with a goal of less than ten (10) minutes (objective).
 The mounted payload must not substantially impact the stock capability of the commercial robotic platform to climb stairs and maneuver due to changes in weight distribution and center of gravity.